All Products

 Important

-This deletes the subpath directory and its files in the NAS file system.
-The NAS file system itself is not deleted.
+The subpath directory and its files in the NAS file system will be deleted.
+The NAS file system itself is retained.
 To delete the NAS file system, see Delete a file system.

-• Retain: When the PVC is deleted, the PV and the files in the NAS file system are not deleted.
+• Retain: When the PVC is deleted, the PV and the files in the NAS file system are retained.
 You must manually delete them.

 If data security is a high priority, we recommend that you set this parameter to Retain to prevent accidental data loss.